 A Brief Guide to Shed Plan Selection

-Craftcamp offers 107 DIY backyard shed plans that range from simple storage units to elaborate multifunctional she-sheds.
-This guide will help you navigate this broad spectrum of plans our selection and to identify the best option for you.
+Craftcamp offers an amazing 107 different DIY backyard shed plans that range from simple storage units to elaborate multifunctional she-sheds.
+This guide will help you navigate this broad spectrum of plans and to identify the best option for your storage requirements and for your backyard.
 You may also want to get a detailed overview of the shed construction process by checking out our guide on how to build a storage shed.

 Explore Key Structural Design Features and Styles

-Craftcamp shed plans have a range of design elements to fit your specific aesthetic preferences and practical concerns.
-Most designs feature practical gable roofs to optimize water drainage and maximize interior space.
-We also offer plans for greenhouse-shed hybrids, lean-to options for placement directly against existing structures, and plans with garden bed integration and other specialized exterior features.
+Craftcamp shed plans have a wide range of design elements to fit your specific aesthetic preferences and practical concerns.
+Most designs feature attractive, functional gable roofs to optimize water drainage and maximize interior space.
+We also offer plans for greenhouse/storage shed hybrids, lean-to options for placement directly against existing structures, and plans with garden-bed integration and other specialized exterior features.

 Think About Key Interior Design Features and Styles

-Specialized interior features in Craftcamp shed plans include customized built-in shelving, sturdy workbenches, and lofts for tool storage.
-While our plans don’t include electrical diagrams, they account for potential wiring runs and suggest outlet placement for those who wish to add electricity to their finished shed.
+Specialized interior features found in Craftcamp shed plans include customized built-in shelving, sturdy workbenches, and lofts for extra storage.
+While our plans don’t include electrical diagrams, they account for potential wiring runs and suggest outlet and lighting placement for those who wish to add electricity to their finished shed.

 Research Local Regulations and Planning

-Before selecting a shed plan, you should check your local construction codes and contact public officials to obtain necessary permits for your chosen project.
-Different municipalities have different regulatory requirements based on shed size and other factors.
-Permits are typically required for structures over a certain size (often 100-120 square feet), so our smaller shed options may not require permitting in many areas.
+Before selecting a shed plan, you should check your local construction codes and contact your town’s building department to obtain necessary permits for your chosen project.
+Different municipalities have different regulatory requirements based on shed size, building site, and other factors.
+Permits are typically required for structures over a certain size (often 100-120 square feet), so our smaller shed options may not require permitting in some areas.
 Beyond government rules, you should take care to meet any relevant HOA standards.
 Remember to verify setback requirements (minimum distances from property lines) and call your local utility locating service before choosing a final site and begin digging for a foundation.

 Choose the Right Location

 Beyond meeting regulations, you should choose a relatively level location that promotes proper drainage with water flowing away from your foundation.
 You should also judge how accessible the site will be for both initial construction and future use.
 Furthermore, you should consider sun exposure and how it will affect the shed’s interior temperature and natural lighting from day to day and season to season.
+Exposure to sunlight can also deter mold growth, especially on roofs.
 A properly positioned shed will be more functional and require less maintenance over time.

 Determine the Dimensions You Need